How may I learn more about the Medical Technology program at IUP?

-Job placement for Clinical Laboratory Science students is typically 100 percent.
+Job placement for Medical Technology students is typically 100 percent.
 Graduates find many kinds of jobs, most often in hospital settings.
 The 2010 graduates from IUP accepted positions at UPMC Altoona Regional Health System and Precision Therapeutic in Pittsburgh.
 Other graduates began their careers with the American Red Cross, and another accepted a job offer from a regional medical center as a generalist in all areas of the lab.
 A 2007 graduate was chosen for a one-year internship with the Centers for Disease Control and Prevention.

 I already have a bachelor’s degree.
 How many more courses will I have to complete to earn a Bachelor of Science degree in Clinical Laboratory Science?